Sutter High School Library

 The mission of the Sutter High School Library is the creation of successful, enthusiastic, readers and learners with college career readiness.
 Music and movies already contain labels about content; books do not.
 Most of books we purchase are from the Junior Library Guild, which reviews the titles.
 Others are selected from “What’s New in Young Adult Literature,” and include many titles that become medal winners or are made into movies.
 Young adult literature titles are, by definition, intended for ages 12-18.
 Although most middle schools, as well as high schools, have young adult titles on their shelves, some may contain more mature themes or content.
 Please get to know the library and the library collections.
 These are available to every student in grades 9-12 unless parental restriction has been given in writing.

 The library will be open from 7:00 a.m. to 3:30 p.m. for student use as well as parents, and teachers.
 All magazines, books, etc., may be checked out for two weeks and renewed if needed.
 The fine for overdue books and other materials will be $.05 each night.
 You are responsible for lost or damaged materials and will be charged for them.
-You must always have an identification card to be used to check out textbooks and library materials.
+You must always have a Student Identification Card to be used to check out textbooks and library materials.
 It is your responsibility to verify material checked in/out at the time of transaction.

 1. Students entering the library on a pass must give the pass to the librarian or assistant upon arrival.